pingbird/flutter-recipes/docs/faq/dart-defines.md

 If you are looking for a feature similar to environment variables, this is how you implement them.

-Defines are explicitly added to common tools used to build and run dart programs, they can then be accessed through the following methods:
+In Dart code, defines can be accessed through the following methods:

 ```dart
 print(int.fromEnvironment('someInt'));